-Making Red curry marinade for chicken thighs
+Making red curry marinade for chicken thighs

 Once the marinade is made, making these chicken thighs is extremely easy.
 Slather the marinade over the chicken thighs, allow enough time to marinade and bake.
 It is that easy.
 Let the oven do the cooking for you.